-Our habit projects provide easy public access to fishable trout populations in relatively small streams.
+Our habitat projects provide easy public access to fishable trout populations in relatively small, approachable streams.
 These streams are accessible to diverse communities, including low- and moderate-income households.
-They can be fished from the streambanks and no expensive boat or waders are required.
-Some projects, such as Amity Creek, are located a short bike ride from neighborhoods with a significant percentage of low income households.
+They can be fished from the streambanks and no expensive boat, waders, or special gear is required.
 In southeast MN there are no natural lakes, so anglers of all economic and cultural backgrounds focus angling on the region's accessible, productive trout streams.